bellons91/personal-tech-notes/azure/Azure CosmosDB/Azure Cosmos DB triggers.md

 ## Pre-triggers

-Pretriggers are executed before modifying a database item. **Pretriggers can't have any input parameters**.
+Pre-triggers are executed before modifying a database item. **Pre-triggers can't have any input parameters**.

 Here's an example of pre-trigger that manipulates the request message associated with the operation.